ilBares/flutter_introduction/README.md

 ## Getting Started

+Flutter is a software development toolkit (SDK) from Google for building cross-platform apps.
+Flutter is _not_ a language -> Flutter uses *Dart* as its programming language (object-oriented).
+Flutter's widgets exist parallel to native widgets due to its customer user interface rendering engine - *Skia* - ensuring native performance.
+*IDE* (Integrated Development Environment): XCode for iOS and Android Studio for Android.

 In Flutter almost everything that makes up the user interface is a Widget.
 There are two main types of Widget:
 ->  __StatelessWidget__: (*"Widget without state"*)